alpv95/IXPEML/README.md

 The deep learning track reconstruction package runs python 3.9.0, although lower version down to 3.6 are probably ok -- gpdsw and gpdext (found in moments/gpd...) run python 2.7.1.

 The setup for GPDSW can be found on the IXPE wiki, with the original code repository found on the [IXPE bitbucket](https://bitbucket.org/ixpesw/workspace/projects/IGS).
 GPDSW is not provided here and must be installed independently by the user.
 Note: it is essential to have the most up to date GPDSW version.
 For the Deep Learning track reconstruction, the required packages are summarized in `requirements.txt`.
-Note if using GPUs, you will likely also need to update `cuda` and `cudann` to the versions appropriate to your GPU and pytorch version.
+Note if using GPUs, you will likely also need to update `cuda` and `cudnn` to the versions appropriate to your GPU and pytorch version.

 ## Running

-See the example jupyter notebook `example/Example.ipynb`.
+See the example jupyter notebook `example/Example_v2.0.ipynb`.
 An example calibration dataset is included in a google drive (~0.5GB total), and can be downloaded and saved in `example/data/`.
 We give a brief summary of the pipeline below.